Skip to content

 Visiting Isumo Waterfall

-Embark on the Isumo Hiking Trail in the park which is 10.6 kilometers long and is moderate in difficulty and be hiked within 4 hours.
-The hiking involves descending downhill with views of a small stream flowing before continuing into densely vegetated and steep rainforest Ravines passing through slippery and steep areas of the park after which you descend to a very dense part of the forest before seeing the waterfall.
+Embark on the Isumo Hiking Trail in the park, which is 10.6 kilometers long and is moderate in difficulty, and can be hiked within 4 hours.
+The hiking involves descending downhill with views of a small stream flowing before continuing into densely vegetated and steep rainforest Ravines, passing through slippery and steep areas of the park, after which you descend to a very dense part of the forest before seeing the waterfall.

 Visiting the Gisakura Tea Plantation